 How to Make Whole Wheat Crackers

-- In a mixing bowl whisk together the dry ingredients.
+Step 1: In a mixing bowl whisk together the flour, baking powder, salt, and dried herbs.

-- Gather the dough into a ball, then divide it in two.
+Step 3: Gather the dough into a ball and divide it into two pieces.

-- For rustic artisan-style crackers, simply leave the sheet of dough whole, and break it into crackers once cool.
-For bite-size crackers use a pizza cutter or a knife to cut the dough into equal-size pieces.
+Step 6: For rustic artisan-style crackers, simply leave the sheet of dough whole, and break it into crackers once cool.
+For bite-size crackers, use a pizza cutter or a knife to cut the dough into equal-size pieces.

 Serving Suggestions